laguz/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 2) Implement at least 2 of the following "helper" utility functions in a `helper_functions.py` module:

 * `def null_count(df)`: Check a dataframe for nulls and return the number of missing values.
+> returns null count integer
 * `def train_test_split(df, frac)`: Create a Train/Test split function for a dataframe and returns both the Training and Testing sets. `Frac` referes to the precent of data you would like to set aside for training.
+> respectively returns training pd.Dataframe and test pd.Dataframe
 * `def randomize(df, seed)`: Develop a randomization function that randomizes all of a dataframes cells then returns that randomized dataframe.
 This function should also take a random seed for reproducible randomization.
+> returns a randomized pd.Dataframe
 * `def addy_split(add_series)`: Split addresses into three columns (df['city'], df['state'], and df['zip']) - you can use regexes to detect the format and pull out important pieces.
+> returns a pd.Dataframe with three columns
 * `def abbr_2_st(state_series, abbr_2_st=True)`: Return a new column with the full name from a State abbreviation column -> An input of FL would return Florida.
 This function should also take a boolean (`abbr_2_state`) and when `False` takes full state names and return state abbreviations. -> An input of Florida would return Fl.
+> returns pd.Dataframe with translations
 * `def list_2_series(list_2_series, df)`: Single function to take a list and dataframe then turn the list into a series and add it to the inputted dataframe as a new column.
+> returns pd.Dataframe
 * `def rm_outlier(df)`: A 1.5*Interquartile range outlier detection/removal function that gets rid of outlying rows and returns that outlier cleaned dataframe.
+> returns pd.Dataframe
 * `def split_dates(date_series)`: Function to split dates of format "MM/DD/YYYY" into multiple columns (df['month'], df['day'], df['year']) and then return the same dataframe with those additional columns.
+> returns pd.Dataframe with three columns

 **STRETCH GOALS:**
 > 3) Register for a test PyPI account